© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Edge Runner Mill (site of) is a scheduled monument protected by Historic England under reference 1003024.
 View the official record →

-Edge Runner Mill (site of) is a scheduled ancient monument in Shropshire representing the remains of an industrial site of medieval or early post-medieval date.
+Edge Runner Mill (site of) is a scheduled ancient monument located in Shropshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003024.

 Edge Runner Mill (site of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003024.